aryanrsuri/braid/README.md

-# Braid is a framework for intergration human and robotic operators for self driving labs
+# Braid is a MES framework for human and robotic operators

 ## Manifest

-Braid is a framework for integrating human and robotic operators for self-driving labs.
 A lab, its worfklows, samples, and events are all represnted by foundational `block` that can be structured in anyway.
 The focus of braid is to ensure the all data end-to-end is aggregated in such a way to provide the simplest method of model training.

 ## Architecture